rubernetes/rubectl/README.md

 # rubectl
-A cli to facilitate and automate building Kubernetes controllers in Ruby
+A cli to facilitate and automate building Kubernetes operators in Ruby